d-gaston/armv8-examples/armdb_guide.md

     cmr <regs>:
         This command clears the listed monitored registers.
 Illegal registers are silently ignored.
 If no registers are listed, ALL monitored registers are cleared b <nums>:
         Adds breakpoints at the INSTRUCTIONS (not source line #'s) specified.
-Checks that the breakpoints are legal (in range).
+Checks that the breakpoints are legal (in range, not labels).
 The user is informed of any illegal breakpoints rb <nums>
         Removes the specified breakpoints.
 If a nonexistent breakpoint is listed the user is informed.
 If no breakpoints are listed ALL of the breakpoints are removed
     c:
         Continues to the next breakpoint or to the end of the program.
 Executed lines and monitored registers are printed if a breakpoint is reached.
 If the end of the program is reached, monitored registers are printed
     ls:
         Lists the instructions with their INSTRUCTION NUMBER, NOT source line number, with an indicator showing the current instruction
+    lhc:
+        Lists the L_abel H_it C_ounts for each label in the program, displayed in sorted order
     <enter>
         Pressing enter with no other input executes the last executed command.
 If there is no previous command the user is informed of this.
     h: